VelumaniHCL/openbmc-docs/MultiHostIpmiDesign.md

-While routing the ipmb requests coming from the host channel, We will be adding new entry in the json config file for the host ID  "host": 1" ipmb will send "host": 1" as optional parameter in the d-bus interface to ipmid.
+While routing the ipmb requests coming from the host channel, We will be adding new entry in the json config file for the host ID  "host": 1" ipmb will send "host": 1" as optional parameter(option) in the d-bus interface to ipmid.
+The json file looks like below

+{ "type": "ipmb",
+"slave-path": "/dev/ipmb-1",
+"bmc-addr": 32,
+"remote-addr": 64,
+"host": 1
+},

 Changes in ipmid:
 --------